 About the facilitators

-Ann Leske has been involved in education and training for 17 years as an Adult Language Literacy and Numeracy teacher, Project Manager, researcher, and innovator.
-Ann has contributed to published outcomes that have influenced others and provided new approaches.
+Ann Leske has been involved in education and training for 19 years as an Adult Language Literacy and Numeracy teacher, project manager, researcher, and consultant.
+Innovative approaches to program designs achieved state and national recognition; published outcomes have influenced others and provided new approaches.
 Ann leads professional development and consultations across Australia which enable workplaces, RTOs, and teachers to obtain LLN insight and confidently approach LLN delivery.
-Ann has taught LLN and VET teachers the current Language Literacy and Numeracy Certificate IV units and Graduate level qualifications.

 Chemène Sinson is a learning and development consultant who specialises in TAE qualifications and other non-accredited programs.
 She has extensive experience consulting, designing and delivering TAE Certificate IV and Diploma programs for various private, community, government and industry-based RTOs.
 In recent years she has focused her own professional development on language, literacy and numeracy development through VET.